Tips for sustainable superyacht cleaning

 “Alkaline products, such as bleach and ammonia, are simply toxic to humans and animals alike.
 Furthermore, it is important to avoid products with chemicals, as the residue and fumes are unsafe for humans and ocean-organisms when they are washed into the ocean.”

 Multi-purpose cleaning products and eco-friendly initiatives at sea

 Multi-purpose cleaners and eco-friendly marine cleaning concentrates can help to free up space aboard, with fewer products, tools and chemicals needed for the many cleaning tasks the vessel demands.
 Where water just won’t do, cleaning concentrates allow less product to be used, while multi-purpose cleaners mean less chemical combinations are ultimately produced.

 Sarah suggested that cleaning concentrates are never more useful than aboard a boat or yacht.
 She said, “It is ideal to find a product that comes in a concentrate that can be diluted, both to save space and money, as well as all those plastic bottles and unnecessary chemical mixes.

 “Keeping a yacht clean is no small task; it requires a cleaner that is tough and versatile, but thanks to some revolutionary new cleaners on the market, now captains, crews and passengers alike can rest assured that they can have a sparkling yacht, while their ocean-playground is protected.”

 Sarah refers us to The American Boating Association, which suggests that, “For marine use, you’ll want to select a soap that will be tough on dirt, grime and salt, yet easy on the environment.
 Don’t use the same soap that you would use for cleaning the dishes at home.
 Instead, select an effective, biodegradable cleaning agent with a neutral PH factor.
 It’s especially important to use soap and fresh water to completely remove the corrosive salt-built up that can eat away at your boat.”

 Sarah also highlights that Professional Yachting Association asserts that teak brighteners require the use of rubber boots, thick rubber gloves and a mask to protect against the highly toxic effects of such acid-based products.
-These are therefore to be avoided to reduce such harmful damage to our oceans.Read more superyacht cleaning tips, or search for sustainable yacht cleaning products on Yachtingpages.com
+These are therefore to be avoided to reduce such harmful damage to our oceans.Search for sustainable marine cleaning products on Yachtingpages.com.